Roosterbear/tips/MARKDOWN.md

 Begin the text with the ">" sign and let a blank space.

 # TASK LIST
-Type a dash, a blank space and brackets.
+Type a dash, a blank space and brackets. <br/>
-If you want a checked item, type an "x" inside brackets, otherwise, let a blank space
+If you want a checked item, type an "x" inside brackets, <br/>
+otherwise, let a blank space. <br/>

 # LISTS